 Replacing cassock with apron, and stone altar with stainless, templo truly lives up to its namesake as a temple to sustenance.

-For $60pp you get to try all the dishes on the menu, bar the dessert, with portion sizes designed such that you’re well satisfied, yet still able to fit through the door on your way out!
+For $60pp you can try all the dishes on the menu, bar the dessert, with portion sizes designed such that you’re well satisfied, yet still able to fit through the door on your way out 😀

 Selecting our first wine for the day wasn’t difficult by any means, yet for those who prefer a concrete list of options in their hands (and for the introverts of the world) it jarred.
 There’s no written wine list either at the table or on the blackboard, meaning you will need to talk it through with the wait staff.